-AK: The NYC Pitch and Shop focused attention on a fairly major gap in the early versions of The African Groundnut Scheme which was the lack of a strong female character to help carry the story.
+AK: The New York Pitch Conference focused attention on a fairly major gap in the early versions of The African Groundnut Scheme which was the lack of a strong female character to help carry the story.
 The follow up Algonkian conferences helped focus attention on the necessity of making sure every scene in the book is part of the seamless plot.
 The Algonkian conferences also pointed out the need to structure the story more clearly along the lines of a classic three act play with an opening, middle and conclusion.
 There is a Greek myth about the god Hermes boring a giant to death with an endless story that is all middle with no beginning or end.
 So this is not a small matter.

 MN: What did you find most effective about the Algonkian approach as a whole? (e.g, in terms of plot/structure and narrative enhancement, choices of material to study, faculty choice, reference materials, assignments before and during, etc.)

-AK: Perhaps coincidentally, I found doing the NYC Pitch and Shop and then following up with an Algonkian conference most effective.
+AK: Perhaps coincidentally, I found doing the New York Pitch Conference and then following up with an Algonkian conference most effective.
 In any case, it is what I did.
 The pitch shop highlighted problems while the follow up looked into solutions.
 It's pretty hard to point to any single thing that helped the most since all parts of a novel are critical simultaneously.
 You must have plot but not at the expense of character but neither really work without paying attention to creating interest and tension throughout the writing.
 Maybe that's your answer: a more sophisticated view of the entire book.

 Also, you can't overlook other participants in the conferences.
 I have kept in touch with some fellow conference attendees, and we continue to talk about books, theories and concepts regularly.
 There are strengths I see in other writers that I try to pay attention to.